ApiValley/ApiFlows-Docs/Concepts.md

 The execution of an horizontally scalable Node-RED program, needs dynamically created infrastructure elements like virtual machines, containers running NodeRED instances, storage, loadBalancers, private network etc ...
 To simplify user experience, ApiFlows comes with a resource object called **flow**, which can be created, deleted  and controlled with a REST API and a CLI ( windows, linux, macos).
+ApiFlows flow extends the NodeRed flow definition to manage all the different facets related to its execution: infrastructure resources, parallel NR flow instances
 A **flow** is a facade resource used by ApiFlows to create and controll all physical and virtual items, involved in the creation and execution of one horizontally scalable Node-Red program.

 ![what is a flow](images/whatIsAFlow.png)